barrycug/ceramic/README.md

 Cover
 =====

-This is a library for building JSON map data tiles.
+This is a library for building JSON vector map tiles.

-One use of map data tiles is client-side rendering.
-[An example map is available](http://data-tiles.mdaines.com/).

 Requirements